GEOLOGICAL SOCIETY OF MINNESOTA

 To collect, catalog, and file material relating to the history and activities of the Society.

-To publish and mail to each member-family a bi-monthly newsletter giving notification of forthcoming Society events, news of Society members, and other items relating to the Earth Sciences; and to publish and mail such other information sheets on Society events as may be required from time to time.
+To prepare and send to each member-family a quarterly newsletter giving notification of forthcoming Society events, news of Society members, and other items relating to the Earth Sciences; and to prepare and send such other information on Society events as may be required from time to time.

 E. PROGRAM-LECTURES AND LABS